The Five-Minute Retirement Plan

 To do what I want, when I want... within reason.

-This definition of retirement is intentionally simplistic, broad, and without limitations; yet it is certainly better than the standard of "replacing 80% of income in today's dollars" then putting away money for decades to reach that goal.
-After re-defining it, my "new retirement" took me 12 months to achieve, which means that I've been "retired" already for one year -- all at the ripe old age of 38!
+This definition of retirement is intentionally simplistic, broad, and without limitations; yet it is certainly better than the standard of "replacing 80% of income in today's dollars, adjusted for inflation" then putting away money for decades to reach that goal.
+After taking a few moments to re-defining retirement, my "new retirement" took me 12 months to achieve, which means that I've been "retired" already for one year -- all at the ripe old age of 38!

 Of course, I'm still "working" and putting away money for various reasons, but my definition said nothing about my career or money.
 This is somewhat of a simplification, but I decided that, to reach my goal of "doing what I want," I needed to start my own business.
 Once I did that, I enabled myself to do things "when I want" as well.
 If I want to go to my son's Christmas play instead of working, I can; If I want to work 10 hours one day and three hours the next, I can; and it is all "within reason..."